LaunchCodeEducation/intro-to-professional-web-dev/.github/ISSUE_TEMPLATE/copy-edit.md

 ## Permalink

 (Which page is the problem on?
-Copy the permalink to the closes subheading *above* the issue by clicking on the ¶ symbol next to that heading.)
+Copy the permalink to the closest subheading *above* the issue by clicking on the ¶ symbol next to that heading.)

 ## Issue